Indiana

 19. As a licensed veterinarian, do you have the authority to exempt an animal from the legal requirement to be vaccinated against rabies? (eg., for medical reasons)

 • No. Medical exemptions are not allowed in INDIANA for rabies vaccination.
+This includes age.
+Rabies vaccine should be administered to all dogs, cats, and ferrets at the appropriate interval, throughout life.

 20. At what age is it no longer necessary to vaccinate an animal against rabies?